jgromes/RohmMultiSensor/README.md

   Currently, interrupts are implemented in BM1422GMV magnetometer and KX022-1020 accelerometer.

   Example: If we want to use the BM1422GMV magnetometer, we can connect it to the header I2C_1.
 Since BM1422GMV doesn't need an external pull-up, we can directly short INTR1 on J3 if we want to use Arduino interrupt 0 (default setting), or INTR1 on J4 if we want to use Arduino interrupt 1.
 See `/examples/BM1422GMV` for details.

+  IMPORTANT: The number of interrupt pin INTRx and INTx DOES NOT correspond to number of I2C slot!
+  The correct mapping is the following:
+  * INTR1 and INT1 are connected to I2C_1
+  * INTR2 and INT2 are connected to I2C_4
+  * INTR3 and INT3 are connected to I2C_2
+  * INTR4 and INT4 are connected to I2C_5
+  * INTR5 and INT5 are connected to I2C_3

+  If you want to use for example KX022-1020 and BM1422GMV together, you can connect KX022-1020 to I2C_1 and short INTR1 on J3.
+In code, you will then use Arduino interrupt 0 (INT_0).
+The BM1422GMV can be connected to I2C_2.
+Then you have to short INTR4 on J4 and use Arduino interrupt 1 (INT_1).
+See `/examples/all1V8Sensors` for working example.

+  Because the shield only allows you to connect 2 interrupts at a time, you can't use more than two interrupt-driven sensors ata the same time.
+Because of that, most sensors provide interrupt-free functionality, and only use interrupts for special functions (except for BM1422GMV and KX022-1020, which are entirely interrupt-driven).

 3. When using the BH1790GLC, make sure that you are not trying to read the data faster than the `readCycle` frequency.
 For example, if you leave the default value, you have to wait at least 1/32 seconds before accessing the sensor again.